 There’s something so charmingly Italian about Motorino.
-Whether you’re watching the world go by on the SoHo escalators, or tucked away in the coolest part of Wan Chai; there is a warmth and a homeliness to this establishment that feels truly authentic.
-It’s also some of the absolute, hands-down best pizza in the 852!
-Literally anything off the menu is incredible (even the salads are bomb), but we love the Bresaola with Arugula, Fior Di Latte, Pecorino and Extra Virgin Olive for something a little bit more substantial and savoury (with the saltiness from the cured meat adding so much to this).
+Whether you’re watching the world go by on the SoHo escalators, or are tucked away in its Wan Chai location; there is a warmth and a homeliness to this establishment that feels truly authentic.
+It also serves some of the absolute, hands-down best pizza in the city!
+Literally anything on the menu is delicious (we even rate the salads), but if you’re looking for something savoury and substantial, we love the Bresaola ($198) with arugula, fior di latte, pecorino and extra virgin olive oil.

-If you’re a cheese lover, there can be no wrong done when ordering the Quattro Formaggi (Gorgonzola, Provolone, Fior Di Latte, Pecorino, Parsley and Chili Oil), or if you want to get your greens in with your cheese, opt for the oh-so-damn-delicious Spinach & Scamorza (served with Fior Di Latte, Fresh Chili, Garlic, Pecorino and Extra Virgin Olive Oil).
-Motorino is fab for girls’ night, a great date night choice and perfect for families.
-With a sauce that must have been passed down through generations (it’s that good!), a crust that knows what it wants, and a vast selection of toppings to choose from, Motorino is no doubt a top pick.
-Everything it sources is of the best and most genuine quality and the service is always spot on.
+If you’re a cheese lover, then don’t miss the Quattro Formaggi ($178), with gorgonzola, provolone, fior di latte, pecorino, parsley and chilli oil.
+Motorino is fab for any occasion, from date night to girls nights and perfect for crowds and families.
+With a sauce that must have been passed down through generations (it’s that good!), a thin yet robust crust, and a vast selection of toppings to choose from, Motorino is no doubt a top pick.
+Everything the restaurant sources is of the best and most genuine quality, and the service is always spot on.

 Motorino, 14 Shelley Street, Central, Hong Kong, 2801 6881

-There’s a very rock ‘n roll feel to this New York-inspired Kennedy Town joint, with NYC iconography perfectly complimenting the giant red pizza oven very lovingly referred to as the “Big Red B*tch”.
-It’s dimly lit, but still feels family friendly (maybe because of all the tiny toy dinosaurs lining the walls), and is almost more comfortable than it should be for the gourmet pizza choices on offer.
+There’s a very rock ‘n’ roll feel to this New York-inspired Kennedy Town joint, with NYC iconography perfectly complimenting the giant red pizza oven – which is very lovingly referred to as the “Big Red B*tch”.
+It’s dimly lit, but still feels family friendly (maybe because of all the tiny toy dinosaurs lining the walls), plus it serves a mean pizza.

 Alvy’s, 8 Holland Street, Kennedy Town, Hong Kong, 2312 2996, www.facebook.com/AlvysHK

-Swap the big city hustle for the chilled-out scenes of Repulse Bay at Amalfitana Artisan Pizza, and add some fresh air and sunshine to your pizza party.
-The phenomenal thin crust pizzas here have the stamp of approval from a few people who really know their pizza: Italians.
-The perfectly crisp thin base, freshly made sauce and supreme quality toppings make this seaside spot an absolute must for pizza lovers in the 852.
-Drawing inspiration from the Italian coastline and headed by an Italian-born chef, Amalfitana is steeped in traditional methods and ingredients, but has developed its menu to tantalise the modern palette (and craving for something a little more creative and unique in our food consumption).
+Swap the big city hustle for the chilled-out scenes of Repulse Bay at Amalfitana Artisan Pizza.
+The thin crust pizzas here have the stamp of approval from a few people who really know their pizza: Italians.
+The crisp thin base, freshly-made sauce and quality toppings make this seaside spot an absolute must for pizza lovers in the city.
+Drawing inspiration from the Italian coastline and headed by an Italian-born chef, Amalfitana is steeped in traditional methods and ingredients, but has developed a menu to tantalise the modern palette (and those craving something a little more creative and unique in their food consumption).

 With about 20 pizzas on offer, including ever-changing specials, there really is something for everyone.
-We love the signature Amalfitana (Mozzarella, Buffola Mozzarella, Cherry Tomatoes, Porcini Mushroom, Parma Ham and Rocket) and the Napoli (Mozzarella, Anchovies, Capers, Black Olives, Oregano).
-The restaurant also serves a Calzone (folded pizza) and a pizza inspired by Carbonara (served with Mozzarella, Pork Cheek, Pecorino, Parmesan and Egg).
+We love the signature Amalfitana ($250, with mozzarella, buffala mozzarella, cherry tomatoes, porcini mushroom, parma ham and rocket), along with the Napoli ($180, with mozzarella, anchovies, capers, black olives and oregano).
+The restaurant also serves a Calzone (folded pizza) and a pizza inspired by Carbonara ($180), served with mozzarella, pork cheek, pecorino, parmesan and egg.

 Amalfitana, Shop 105, G/F, The Pulse, 28 Beach Road, Repulse Bay, Hong Kong, 2388 7877, www.amalfitana.hk